aws-samples/sample-connector-for-bedrock/docs/home/deployment.md

 - Cloudfront
 - BRConnector on Lambda or EC2
-- RDS PostgreSQL or PostgreSQL container on EC2
+- RDS PostgreSQL or PostgreSQL container on EC2 or without database
 - ECR with pull through cache enabled

 ## Deploy Guide